nengo/nengo.github.io/summer-school.md

 - and much more ...

-**Format:** The first few days of the summer school will be be devoted to in-depth tutorials on using Nengo for neural and cognitive modelling.
+**Format:** The first few days of the summer school will be devoted to in-depth tutorials on using Nengo for neural and cognitive modelling.
 The rest of summer school will be devoted primarily to project work, with a variety of faculty guest lectures and optional tutorials scheduled throughout.
 A project